pivotal-cf/docs-book-antivirus/README.md

 ## Notes on the config.yml

-Template variables for the PCF docs are stored in a separate YML file, `template_variables.yml`, stored in the config folder.
+Template variables for the Pivotal Platform docs are stored in a separate YML file, `template_variables.yml`, stored in the config folder.

 The "sections" section of the `config.yml` file is organized as follows:

-- First "sections" section contains all repos for PCF docs in the cloudfoundry org, in alphabetical order.
+- First "sections" section contains all repos for Pivotal Platform docs in the cloudfoundry org, in alphabetical order.
-- Next "sections" section contains all repos for PCF docs in the pivotal-cf org, in alphabetical order.
+- Next "sections" section contains all repos for Pivotal Platform docs in the pivotal-cf org, in alphabetical order.
 - Next "sections" section contains the repo where we store product PDFs
-- Next "sections" section contains all repos for non-PCF docs in the pivotal-cf org, in alphabetical order.
+- Next "sections" section contains all repos for non-Pivotal Platform docs in the pivotal-cf org, in alphabetical order.
-- Next "sections" section contains all repos for non-PCF docs in the other orgs, in alphabetical order.
+- Next "sections" section contains all repos for non-Pivotal Platform docs in the other orgs, in alphabetical order.

 ## Determine Content Repos and Branches of a Book